HelmholtzAI-Consultants-Munich/MLEE/README.md

 	```
 </details>

 ### 4.4.
 Outputs <!-- generally speaking, I think it would be helpful to explain a bit more where to find each of the outputs.
-It doesn't have to have a lot of detail, but a bit more would be helpful --> <!-- KW: I agree -->
+It doesn't have to have a lot of detail, but a bit more would be helpful --> <!-- KW: I agree --> <!-- BU: this is much better! my only remaining question is what is the difference between what content is saved in each folder (i.e., what is saved when a "run" is saved versus an "output" -->
 The result of each run will be saved as **HTML** report within the `reports` folder.
 Each run is saved in a different folder, where the name contains the timestamp of the run and a unique identifier.
-Each report will  be also saved as an archived **zip file** for ease of transfer.
-Also, the outputs are saved in the `output` folder as well as the resources in the `reports` folders under your specific **MLEE** folder.
+Each report is also saved as an archived **zip file** for ease of transfer.
+Additionally, the outputs are saved in the `output` folder as well as the resources in the `reports` folders under your specific **MLEE** folder.

 ## 5. Contributing